tarantool/nginx_upstream_module/README.md

 If you want to add new test, see examples: `*_features.py` files.
 Don't forget to include it to `test/run_all.sh`.

+You can set `VERBOSE` environment variable to `True` to enable debug info.

 [Back to contents](#contents)

 ## REST